PredictiveScienceLab/variational-elliptic-SPDE/README.md

 cd variational-elliptic-SPDE
 ```
 ### Data:
-All the input datasets used in the paper such as one dimensional and two dimensional gaussian random fields (GRF) - 2D GRF, Warped GRF, Channelized field and Multiple lengthscales GRF etc to train the deep resnet approximator can be downloaded from link at [/data/link_to_data.txt](https://github.com/PredictiveScienceLab/variational-elliptic-SPDE/blob/master/data/link_to_data.txt).
+All the input datasets used in the paper such as one dimensional and two dimensional gaussian random fields (GRF) - 2D GRF, Warped GRF, Channelized field and Multiple lengthscales GRF etc. to train the deep resnet approximator can be downloaded from link at [/data/link_to_data.txt](https://github.com/PredictiveScienceLab/variational-elliptic-SPDE/blob/master/data/link_to_data.txt).

 ### Scripts:
 Keras-tensorflow implementation codes for building a DNN approximator of SPDE solution are at [./scripts](https://github.com/PredictiveScienceLab/variational-elliptic-SPDE/tree/master/scripts).

 For a 2D SPDE problem do
 ```
 python 2d_spde.py -train_data='train_channel_nx1=32_nx2=32_num_samples=4096.npy' -test_data='test_channel_nx1=32_nx2=32_num_samples=512.npy' -nx1=32 -nx2=32 -DNN_type='Resnet' -n=300 -num_block=3 -act_func='swish' -loss_type='EF' -lr=0.0001 -max_it=75000 -M_A=100 -M_x=20 -seed=0